-For centuries, diamonds have fascinated humans with their unique origin and natural beauty, mostly in the form of jewellery.
-But as raw material, these stones have an unrivalled ability to deliver extreme performance across a variety of applications.
+For centuries, diamonds have fascinated humans with their unique origin and natural beauty, mostly in the form of jewelry.
+But as raw materials, these stones have an unrivaled ability to deliver extreme performance across a variety of applications.

 In a recently published podcast (SciPod) — “Exploring Diamond’s Potential in High-Power, High-Temperature Electronics” — Joana Catarina Mendes, Luís Nero Alves and Debarati Mukherjee (researchers from IT in Aveiro) outlined the key qualities that make diamond a promising player in the electronics industry.